 The affiliate relationship is not immediately clear on websites or the emails sent out promoting them

 I felt victimized from this situation early on in the development of this system.
-I purchased a website template (and finances were incredibly tight and I agonized over spending the money) because I thought if I learned how to use it, that it would tremendously help church communicators.
-It was only after wrestling with it for a couple of weeks that I realized that what had been so gushingly endorsed by several different sites about this particular template system, did not make it helpful.
-The whole thing, though it looked great, was merely non-standard with little to no support and was incredibly difficult to use.
-I'm fairly web-savvy and I couldn't figure it out (I build and manage all my sites) and I certainly couldn't recommend it to anyone else.
+I purchased a website template (and finances were incredibly tight and I agonized over spending the money) because I thought if I learned how to use it, it would tremendously help church communicators.
+It was only after wrestling with it for a couple of weeks I realized that what had been so gushingly endorsed by several different sites about this particular template system, did not make it helpful.
+The whole thing, though it looked great, was merely non-standard website program with little to no support and was incredibly difficult to use.
+I couldn't figure it out (I build and manage all my sites) and I certainly couldn't recommend it to anyone else.

 But the site paid BIG affiliate bonuses.
 I would not have made the purchase if I realized what was going on initially.
 The research I later did revealed that the glowing endorsements were made by “affiliates” of this software and many people complained about these sites when they also realized that the gushing comments could not be trusted because they were made by people interested more in making money than in giving honest evaluations.